ADBond/bga-calypso/notes_misc.md

 #### hand number

-Not getting updated at new hand, at least in the display
+~~Not getting updated at new hand, at least in the display~~

+#### lead player

+Not updated in new hand - should be left of dealer, but think it is left as whoever left won the last trick of previous hand!

+#### calyspo completed

+Not cleared after completing, needs refresh.
+Think I've already noted this somewhere

 #### hand end/setup mismatch